 Company registration fees in Lithuania

-must also consider the fees related to the registration of the business.
-Among the costs which must be taken into account are the bank account opening fee, which depends on the bank, the company name reservation and registration fees which are fixed and must be paid at the moment of the reservation, respectively when filing of the documents with the Trade Register
+Foreign investors who want to open companies in Lithuania must also consider the fees related to the registration of the business.
+Among the costs which must be taken into account are the bank account opening fee, which depends on the bank, the company name reservation and registration fees which are fixed and must be paid at the moment of the reservation, respectively when filing out the documents with the Trade Register.

-.
+The preparation and notarization of the articles of association must also be taken into consideration when opening a company in Lithuania.
 Another cost which must be calculated is the rental contract for the legal address of the company, as it is mandatory for local companies to have registered addresses in the country.

 Company formation services in Lithuania

-, submitting the required company documents with the Trade Register
+- – submitting the required company documents with the Trade Register;

 - – employment and social security registration.